H. P. Lovecraft: Return to Providence and death

 In late 1936, he witnessed the publication of The Shadow over Innsmouth as a paperback book.
 400 copies were printed, and the work was advertised in Weird Tales and several fan magazines.
 However, Lovecraft was displeased, as this book was riddled with errors that required extensive editing.
 It sold slowly and only approximately 200 copies were bound.
-The remaining 200 copies were destroyed after the publisher went out of business for the next seven years.
+The remaining 200 copies were destroyed after the publisher went out of business seven years later.
 By this point, Lovecraft's literary career was reaching its end.
 Shortly after having written his last original short story, "The Haunter of the Dark", he stated that the hostile reception of At the Mountains of Madness had done "more than anything to end my effective fictional career".
 His declining psychological and physical states made it impossible for him to continue writing fiction.

 On June 11, Robert E. Howard was informed that his chronically ill mother would not awaken from her coma.
-He walked out to his car and committed suicide with a pistol that he had stored there.
+He walked out to his car and killed himself with a pistol that he had stored there.
 His mother died shortly thereafter.
 This deeply affected Lovecraft, who consoled Howard's father through correspondence.
 Almost immediately after hearing about Howard's death, Lovecraft wrote a brief memoir titled "In Memoriam: Robert Ervin Howard", which he distributed to his correspondents.
 Meanwhile, Lovecraft's physical health was deteriorating.
 He was suffering from an affliction that he referred to as "grippe".

-Due to his fear of doctors, Lovecraft was not examined until a month before his death.
-After seeing a doctor, he was diagnosed with terminal cancer of the small intestine.
-He remained hospitalized until he died.
-He lived in constant pain until his death on March 15, 1937, in Providence.
+Due to his fear of doctors, Lovecraft was not examined until a month before his death and was diagnosed with terminal cancer of the small intestine.
+He was hospitalized in the Jane Brown Memorial Hospital and lived in constant pain until his death on March 15, 1937, in Providence.
 In accordance with his lifelong scientific curiosity, he kept a diary of his illness until he was physically incapable of holding a pen.
-Lovecraft was listed along with his parents on the Phillips family monument.
-In 1977, fans erected a headstone in Swan Point Cemetery on which they inscribed his name, the dates of his birth and death, and the phrase "I AM PROVIDENCE"—a line from one of his personal letters.
+After a small funeral, Lovecraft was buried in Swan Point Cemetery and was listed alongside his parents on the Phillips family monument.
+In 1977, fans erected a headstone in the same cemetery, on which they inscribed his name, the dates of his birth and death, and the phrase "I AM PROVIDENCE"—a line from one of his personal letters.